Macchi C.202 Folgore: Production constraints

 As a result of the favourable flight test reports, the C.202 was immediately ordered into production; the first examples (built by Macchi as Serie II) appearing in May 1941.
 However, the complexity of the structure was not well suited to mass production, and resulted in a relatively limited production rate.
 According to aviation author Giuseppe Ciampaglia, in comparison to the Bf 109E/F, which was rated at typically requiring 4,500–6,000 man-hours per aircraft to complete, the Macchi routinely needed in excess of 22,000 man-hours.
 The growth of the C.202 project was slower than that of the rival Re.
-2001 effort; but, by employing both mass production techniques and less expensive advanced technologies, the production cost was slightly less than that of the Reggiane Re.2001, (525,000 lire vs 600,000); this latter, the only other DB 601 fighter in mass production, was slower and heavier (2.460/3.240 kg) but had a bigger wing and a more advanced and adaptable structure.
+2001 effort; but, by employing both mass production techniques and less expensive advanced technologies, the production cost was slightly less than that of the Reggiane Re.2001, (525,000 lire vs 600,000); this latter, the only other DB 601 fighter in mass production, was slower and heavier (2,460/3,240 kg) but had a bigger wing and a more advanced and adaptable structure.

-In order to expand production, the Milan-based industrial manufacturer Società Italiana Ernesto Breda was selected to also construct the C.202.
+To expand production, the Milan-based industrial manufacturer Società Italiana Ernesto Breda was selected to also construct the C.202.
 Breda would eventually produce the majority of the type.
 SAI-Ambrosini, based in Passignano sul Trasimeno, also served as another sub-contractor on the C.202, ultimately building around 100 fighters of the type.
-For some time, supplies of the DB 601 engine continued to be provided directly from Germany in order to supplement Italian production.
+For some time, supplies of the DB 601 engine continued to be provided directly from Germany to supplement Italian production.
 Throughout the type's production life, manufacturing was near-permanently constrained by the limited availability of the engine.